Laserbeam31/bts-touring-networking-documentation-public/bts_touring_cisco_ap_details.md

 Configuration access:
 ---------------------

-To access the switch configuration, a number of options are available:
+To access the AP configuration, a number of options are available:

 1. SSH            - This is the most secure method.
 Temporarily connect the AP to a non-trunk port on a touring switch with an active DHCP server.
                     It will receive a DHCP lease.
 Find this IP address (IP scan, or view the EdgeRouter DHCP lease table) and use it to establish